Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-If you've never had satays, they are marinated strips of meat on a stick and it's considered street food in many Asian cities.
+If you've never had satays, they are marinated strips of meat on a stick and it's considered street food in many places.
 I love any kind of food on a stick and I think you will thoroughly enjoy these either as an appetizer or even as a main course.

 - (2) packages of chicken breast tenders. (mine had 10 pcs per package)